memfault/interrupt/_drafts/unittests-cpputest.md

 We are tasked with writing a Key/Value storage module in a firmware project.
 The requirements are as follows:

-- The module should have the ability to read, write, and delete K/V pairs.
+- The module should have the ability to read, write, and delete key/value pairs.
-- The backing data should be stored in littlefs.
+- The backing data should be stored in `littlefs`.
-- The number of times a K/V pair is read, written, or deleted is counted using an `analytics.c` module with a function call to `analytics_increment`.
+- The number of times a key/value pair is read, written, or deleted is counted using an `analytics.c` module with a function call to `analytics_increment`.
   This might be used to track roughly how often the flash chip is written to.
-- The module should be locked by a mutex so that only one consumer can be writing, reading, or deleting from the `/kv` directory of littlefs.
+- The module should be locked by a mutex so that only one consumer can be writing, reading, or deleting from the `/kv` directory of `littlefs`.

 In an ideal world, and in our realistic one as well, it is possible for us to write this entire module _and_ test it without actually using real hardware.